 Think About What Has Changed

-Sometimes women develop genital skin conditions that can cause or contribute to pain during sex.
+Sometimes women develop genital skin conditions (such as lichen sclerosus) that can cause or contribute to pain during sex.
 These conditions are often treatable.

 Open The Lines Of Communication